EdsonSMartins/PP5-heritage-housing/README.md

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
-- We then created user stories where predictive analytics can be applied in a workplace.
 - The dataset consists of almost 1.5 thousand rows and represents housing records from Ames, Iowa, indicating house profiles made up of, but not limited to (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

 |Variable|Meaning|Units|